 How to unroot Android

-If you've rooted your Android device, here’s how to put everything back to how it was
+If you've rooted your Android device, here’s how to get everything back to normal

 Unrooting Android: ES File Explorer

 Firstly, download the ES File Explorer tool from the Google Play Store.
-Once launched, you'll be shown a massive number of functions the app can perform.
+Once launched, you'll be shown a long list of functions the app can perform.
 Ignore these, and select the menu drop-down at the top left.

 Back on the main screen of the app, hit the box with the storage information at the top of the screen and locate the device's root folder - this will typically be in "system" | "bin".
 Find and delete both the "su" and "busybox" files.